 Rowena Collins Rice, Secretary to the Leveson Inquiry, said in April 2013 that "it was only the prospect of quick cross-party agreement that would make the [Leveson] recommendations implementable" but even this turned out to be insufficient as the press divided into two camps and the whole reform process stalled.
 As she commented five months later: "Look at the distribution of power that [this delay] speaks of - and the closer you get to a general election, the more potent a position the media is in".

-The second stage of the Leveson Inquiry - into how law-breaking took hold in the press, and why the police failed to stop it - has yet to begin, although all the criminal trials have been completed including the Mazher Mahmood ('Fake Sheikh') prosecution.
+The second stage of the Leveson Inquiry - into how law-breaking took hold in the press, and why the police failed to stop it - never began, although all the criminal trials had been completed including the Mazher Mahmood ('Fake Sheikh') prosecution.

 Complainants' Legal Costs